xlvk/netfix/ReadMe.md

 2. Navigate to `http://127.0.0.1:8000/` or `http://localhost:8000/`.
 3. You should see the homepage of the Django project.
 4. Test various features of the website, such as requesting services and navigating through different pages.

+### Generating File Tree Structure (for Mohamed use with AI)

+To generate a file tree structure excluding the `myenv` folder:

+1. Navigate to the project directory in the terminal.
+2. Run the following command:
+    ```
+    tree -I 'myenv' > file.txt
+    ```

 ## Additional Information